Contact the Central American Group to set up your manufacturing operations in Costa Rica.

 The Free Zone system is a special Tax Regime through which the Costa Rican Government grants certain types of companies a set of tax benefits and the advantage of being a Customs Auxiliary (entities that manage their own export/import processes).

-These benefits are granted to companies that are willing to commit to certain levels of investment and employment, and that engage in specific activities authorized by the regulations.
+These benefits are granted to companies willing to commit to certain levels of investment and employment that engage in specific activities authorized by the regulations.

-The most common practice in this regime is for companies to choose to operate within the Greater Metropolitan Area (GMA), due to critical strategic matters such as proximity to the airport and availability of labor; thus, this is where we find the highest concentration of both services and manufacturing parks.
+The most common practice in this regime is for companies to choose to operate within the Greater Metropolitan Area (GMA) due to critical strategic matters such as proximity to the airport and availability of labor; thus, we find the highest concentration of both services and manufacturing parks.

 The Free Trade Zone regulations are very stable, and we have registered companies operating under the Regime for more than 30 years.
-The country has historically understood its benefits, the spillover effect they generate, and the system is generally supported by most political parties.
+The country has historically understood its benefits and the spillover effect they generate.
+Most political parties generally support the system.
 We hope it continues to grow and benefit many people.

 Please use this form to contact us and we will respond as soon as possible: